 As a first-time buyer, you’d be looking at two types of property.
 Either you want to look for a home – somewhere you’d like to live in for at least the next 5-7 years, or you’d want to buy a property that is more easily (using the term very loosely) affordable to you and will want to lease to a tenant while you rest your head somewhere else.
 This is called rent-vesting.
 It is worth pointing out that these two types of properties each have their pros and cons but it is vital that you decide first what type of property you will be looking for from the beginning.

 Why is this so important when you buy?
 A home or an investment property is a huge financial commitment and we are know how complex the market can be, and sometimes it feels like lenders, brokers and everyone in the industry is out trying to sell you something that might not be the right fit for you.

-So here are 4 key steps to buying your first home like a boss!
+So here are 4 key steps to starting you in the property game like a boss!

-Yes, we all want all the nice things now but the ultimate question is, would you rather work for 60 years or work hard for 15 years? – I know which one I’d choose!
+Yes, we all want all the nice things now but the ultimate question is, how much can you really afford?

 Minimising your expenses will enable you to borrow more with the bank as you will have more income to service the mortgage repayments once you’ve purchased your home.